laravel/pennant/notes.md

 To reduce complexity for driver implementations, we provide the drivers with an in-memory cache of resolved feature states.
 The drivers are not aware of this cache.

 This means that a feature + scope combination will only be resolved from the driver once per request.
-This is important as allow the state of the feature flag to change throughout a request could result in strange behaviour.
+This is important as it ensures the state of the feature flag is consistent throughout a given request.

 Imagine changing the `"new-design"` flag on a user part way through the request.
 It would lead to a half-half visual design.